afsc-assessments/ebswp_2023/doc/EBSpollock.md

 of individual tows_

-This is a mature assessment done annually with new catch, survey, and composition information.
-The base age-structured assessment model, labeled Model 0, was the preferred Model 16.1 from last year without new data.
-The inclusion of the new data in the Model 16.1, labeled Model 1, resulted in a 2017 biomass estimate that was similar to last year and a lower 2018 biomass estimate.
-Model 2 included data from the northern Bering Sea (NBS) and used the VAST model to account for spatiotemporal correlations and missing data (due to no surveys in many years in the NBS).
-Model 3 was the same as Model 1 but reduced the coefficients of variation in the most recent year as a sensitivity study of data variability versus structural uncertainty.
-Model 4 was the same as Model 1 but adjusted the steepness prior for recruitment to examine the effect on the spawner-recruit relationship, making it more like a Beverton-Holt asymptotic relationship instead of the standard Ricker dome-shaped relationship.
-Model 1 (with the new data) produced biomass estimates that were very similar to the base Model 0 from last year.

-Surprisingly, inclusion of the NBS data in Model 2 also produced similar recent biomass estimates.
-Model 3 with reduced coefficients of variation produced slightly lower biomass estimates; this was due to the increased weighting of the survey data, which had declines in survey abundance from 2017 to 2018.
-Regardless of the model, the estimated 2012 and 2013 year-classes are strong; later year-classes appear weak to average.
-Estimated spawning biomass is well above Bmsy and B40%.
-EBS pollock has been placed in Tier 1 for years, because there exists a reliable probability density function for Fmsy; the analysis of Model 4 reaffirms this placement.
-Because of the small differences among Models 1 – 3, the SSC concurs with the authors and the PT to select Model 1 as the preferred model and to set maximum ABCs and OFLs for 2019 and 2020 using standard Tier 1a formulae.
-Also, as has been done since at least 2014, 2018 and 2019 ABCs are calculated using the Tier 3a formula for conservatism.

-The SSC looks forward to an explicit set of concerns that explain the ABC adjustment in the next assessment.

-In addition, the SSC commends the authors for providing a detailed decision table, showing several metrics of risk for harvest at a variety of levels.

-The Plan Team minutes contain several useful suggestions for future work, which the authors should consider carefully.

-In light of discussions at the PT and SSC meetings about Tier 1 and Tier 3 placements, the need to periodically review and update understanding of the underlying dynamics that determine stock productivity has become apparent.

-Therefore the SSC encourages the authors and PT to continue examinations of the determinants of stock productivity, including environmental and density-dependent effects that underpin stock status.

 xxxxxxxxxxx

-In the November 2017 Plan Team minutes: \"The Team recommends that more NBS surveys be conducted in the near future, as a time series of such data may be essential for understanding changes in the abundance of some individual stocks as well as the overall ecosystem.
-Some species, such as pollock and Pacific cod, exhibited enormous changes in NBS survey biomass between 2010 and 2017, both in absolute terms and relative to the NBS+EBS total, while others, such as Alaska plaice, exhibited very little change.
-The Team also recommends that assessment authors evaluate data from the NBS survey to determine if they should be included in their respective assessment models, particularly if more surveys are conducted, recognizing that it may be appropriate to include these data in some assessments but not others, and that the methods used to include these data may vary between assessments.\"

 _In this assessment, a complete time series approach using a spatio temporal model for survey observations outside the standard area was developed and applied.
 This